lubiedo/binaryninja_plan9_aout/README.md

-# Binary Ninja Plugin for disassembling a.out binaries.
+# 9 a.out BinaryView

-Currently only sort-of works for amd64 and not tested for any other architecture yet.
+Binary Ninja Plugin for disassembling a.out binaries.
+Currently only sort-of works for x86_64 and arm.

-TODO:
+### TODO:
-* ~Correct segmentation of binary~ maybe?
+- [x] Correct segmentation of binary.
-* ~Finding Strings in binary and correct loading in binja~
+- [x] Finding Strings in binary and correct loading in binja.
-* Fix up function names through either loading of syscalls or through symbols
+- [x] Fix up function names through either loading of syscalls or through symbols.
-* Potential loading of symbols
+- [ ] Potential loading of symbols.
-* Get even remotely close to acid
+- [ ] Get even remotely close to acid